FREE REPORT: 5 Common Estate Planning Mistakes & How to Avoid Them

 5. And if you have children and something happened to you in this very instant, ask: What would happen to my children?
 Who would take care of them right now and in the future?
 Would they be provided for?
 Would they be raised the way I/we want them to be?
 Would they end up in foster care in the short term or even for the long term?

 6. I have a will.
-Isn’t that all I need to take care of me and my family? (maybe, but probably not, let's find out)
+Isn’t that all I need to take care of me and my family?
+(Maybe, but probably not, let's talk and find out.)

 7. I did my Estate Planning a few years ago.
-Aren’t I set? (maybe, life and the law changes, so let's make sure)
+Aren’t I set?
+(If you did your plan over 3 years ago, probably not.
+Life and the law changes, so let's make sure you're set.)

 The State of California has a default plan for you and has its own answers to these (and more) questions about your possible incapacity and your death.
 If you don’t have all the legal documents properly drafted and in place to address your specific life circumstances, these decisions will be taken out of your hands.